mahmudulshuvo/plugin_script/README.md

 ## Samples

-Here is a [Link](https://whydonate.jouwweb.nl/) where you can check some sample of this plugin.
+Here is a [Link](https://whydonate.jouwweb.nl/) where you can check some samples of this plugin.

 **Cheers!🍺**